zkSoju/zettle/Fleeting Notes/How do proxies work.md

 Status: #fleeting
 Tags: #upgradeability

-# How do proxies work?
+# How do proxies work
 - Delegate calls to logic contract
 - Proxies require a function `upgradeTo(address)` to change the logic contract to point to
 	- What if the logic contract also has the same function name?